seltmann/darwin-core/README.md

 ### How to create a Darwin Core Archive
 1- fork repository

-2- use the Gryonoides_revision.csv file as a template 3- zip folder
+2- use the Gryonoides_revision.csv file as a template

+3- zip folder

 Not all fields need to be filled out except: occurrenceID, BasisOfRecord

 Occurrence data [https://dwc.tdwg.org/terms/#occurrence](Occurrence Core)

-The Darwin Core Archive was validated using the https://tools.gbif.org/dwca-validator/about.do tool.

 ### How to publish to Darwin Core Archive via Zenodo to create a link for your publication

-### How to publish to Global Biotic Interactions